Let’s write the code

 - Encoders: Optical, Capacitive, Magnetic encoders (ABI)

-- Magnetic sensors: SPI, I2C or Analog
+- Magnetic sensors: SPI, I2C, Analog or PWM

 #include <SimpleFOC.h>